Holistische Arts

 Eliminate risk factors

-Quit smoking, reconsider the contraceptive pill, reduce stress.
+Quit smoking, reconsider the contraceptive pill, and reduce stress.
 These factors make it harder for the body to clear HPV after the procedure.

 4